zackmdavis/Category_War/blood_is_thicker-notes.md

 Outline of this section—
-* it's not that we've siezed on phylogenetics as "the" thing to draw definitions around, it's that phylogeyny actually has things to say about which things are all-around similar to each other

 * paraphyly makes sense if the excluded clades picked up salient features, that the rest of the clade didn't
 * if you had an unlabeled tree, you wouldn't know where to cut it, and you wouldn't be inspired to make up paraphyletic groups up, without a particular reason—but we do have a reason
 * this is especially true if we're interested in present-day animals